 First, what is social media evidence?

-New to law or haven’t needed to collect social media evidence before?
 The term “social media evidence” simply means any data housed within a social platform, like Facebook, LinkedIn or Twitter, that needs to be preserved to support litigation.

 Where and what should you look for?